CleasbyCode/jdvrif/README.md

 Complete!

-You can now post your data-embedded JPG image(s) to the relevant supported platforms.
+You can now post your data-embedded JPG image(s) on the relevant supported platforms.

 user1@linuxbox:~/Desktop$ ./jdvrif